-Uncomfortable with that scenario?
-You’re not alone.
-More and more people are turning to ad blockers to make their surfing experience, cleaner, faster, and less intrusive.
-In this article, we’ll cover how ad-blockers work, what benefits they offer, and whether you really need one or not!
+Thankfully, you have options.
+More and more people are turning to ad blockers to make their browsing experience cleaner, faster, and less intrusive.
+In this article, we’ll cover how ad-blockers work, what benefits they offer, and the best options available.

 How do ad blockers work?

 Most ad blockers start with a list.
-Specifically, when you tell your browser to load a website, the ad blocker will look at the various resources to load on the site, compare them to a list of known advertisements, and block them accordingly.
+When you tell your browser to load a website, the ad blocker will look at the various resources to load on the site, compare them to a list of known ads, and block those ads accordingly.

-After checking scripts against the lists and rules, most ad blockers use two methods to prevent the ads from appearing on your screen:
+After checking against lists and rules, most ad blockers use two additional methods to prevent ads from appearing on your screen.
+Below, we’ll take a closer look at both.

 HTTP request blocking

-If an ad is stored on the website itself, an ad blocker can conceal the ad using a CSS script that overwrites the ad script.
-This is less common than request blocking, which stops ads before they ever load.
+If an ad exists on the website itself, an ad blocker can conceal the ad using a special script that overwrites the ad in the CSS (essentially the code that determines how the page should appear in your browser).
+This approach is less common than request blocking, which stops ads before they ever load, but is still in use with some blockers.

 1. uBlock Origin